 The evidence is undeniable.
 We all have brains that are set-up to make consistently bad choices when it comes to domains that are complex, ambiguous and unpredictable – like investing.
 We overestimate our own ability, screen out information that conflicts with our pre-conceived views, we fear losses, and anchor to what feels well known and familiar.
 We are a sucker for stories and believe that scenarios with a convincing narrative associated with them are more likely than they really are (among many other pitfalls).
-And yes “we” means not just Terry the Trader or Pete the Portfolio Manager, it most definitely includes you.
+And yes “we” means not just individual retail investors not just Terry the Trader or Pete the Portfolio Manager, it most definitely includes you.

 Worse, when you put a group of us together, social and other effects come in to play which means strange things like cascades and polarisation can happen, information ends up not being shared effectively and the group ends up making worse choices than an individual.

 That’s a problem for the domain of institutional investing where groups are trusted with making decisions regarding billions of pounds of investment and securing the financial futures of millions.